 Wategos Beach

 Wategos and Little Wategos Beach are the next beaches heading around the headland.
-Not only are these great beaches but also smaller and less crowded, although they are still popular.
+Not only are these great beaches, but they are also smaller and less crowded, although they are still popular.

 Wategos Beach can be reached by either the road or the track.
-A popular place to eat, drink and surf, it’s also a nice place to stop on your walk on the coastal track.
+A popular place to eat, drink, and surf, it’s also a nice place to stop while you walk on the coastal track.

 Tracks Around the Headland

-You first walk up the road to the Fisherman’s Lookout, then the path starts in the car park.
-This path has a lot of steps going up, and as I’d watch the locals run up, I realised how unfit I was.
+You first walk up the road to the Fisherman’s Lookout, and then the path starts in the car park.
+This path has a lot of steps going up, and as I watched the locals run up, I realised how unfit I was.

 Remember to put on and bring your sunscreen as well as drink and bring plenty of water.